- About Garry

-Your doctor will figure out your eGFR using the result from your creatinine test, your age, your gender and your race.
+Your doctor will figure out your eGFR using the result from your creatinine test, your age, your gender, and your race.

 Dialysis artificially removes waste from your blood.
-There are two forms of dialysis – haemodialysis and peritoneal dialysis.
+There are two forms of dialysis – hemodialysis and peritoneal dialysis.
 Peritoneal dialysis is further broken down into two main types, continuous ambulatory peritoneal dialysis (CAPD) and automated peritoneal dialysis (APD).

 A kidney transplant is a treatment for kidney failure, but it is not a cure.
-A transplant offers a more active life, and freedom from dialysis and restrictions on fluid and dietary intake.
+A transplant offers a more active life and freedom from dialysis and restrictions on fluid and dietary intake.
 It is important to remember that a new kidney requires a lifetime of management and care.

 Are you getting enough vitamins and minerals for your health?
 If you have kidney disease or kidney failure, here’s what you need to know.

 They help your body use the foods you eat.
 They provide you with energy, help your body grow and repair tissue, and help maintain life.
 Everyone needs them.
 But if you have kidney disease or are on dialysis, you may not be getting enough.